 Start decluttering your home with our Clutter Free Cheat Sheet.
 Simply click the button below to get your Clutter Free Cheat Sheet delivered straight to your inbox!

 And most of the time, I feel like it does, but every few months I start getting an itch to do a little redecorating.
-It could be inspiration from Pinterest, a magazine photo, or just noticing something cute during a visit to a friend’s house.
-Over the years I’ve realized that change and beauty are necessary to keep us inspired and motivated, so I am always on the lookout for new, fun, and inexpensive ideas to breathe a little fresh air into my décor.
+While it’s usually inspiration from Pinterest, a magazine photo, or remembering something cute during the last visit to a friend’s house, right now I definitely think it’s because we’re currently quarantined at home due to the global pandemic.
+Over the years I’ve realized that change and beauty are necessary to keep us inspired and motivated, so I am always on the lookout for new, fun, and inexpensive ideas to breathe a little fresh air into my décor, without having to leave the house.

 As anybody who’s gone through the pain of a remodel knows: real, serious, redecorating can be quite an undertaking—not only because of the schedule disruption (and spatial disruption), but also the mounting costs to your pocketbook.
 The whole process can wreak havoc on your budget…and your sanity!
 But sometimes we all need a little refresher to our living space.
-Rather than going wild at Pottery Barn or even IKEA, there are simple ways that anyone can enjoy a new look, even on the tightest shoestring budget.
+Rather than going wild at Pottery Barn or even IKEA (which we can’t do right now), there are simple ways that anyone can enjoy a new look, even on the tightest shoestring budget.

 Here are 7 ideas to get you started: